 CPM-CruWear: Cru-Wear, and several similar steels, first came about in the 1980’s, following the expiration of a patent for Vasco Die, patented by Harry Johnstin in 1964.
 That patent was for a steel that could withstand the heat created during metal forging and die creation.
 The use of Vanadium was becoming more popular for increasing wear resistance, but too much could make a steel difficult to grind, leading to the familiar balancing act of finding the right mix.
 Vasco Die led to the tougher Vasco Wear, which struck a better balance of wear resistance and toughness, along with better corrosion resistance than older tools steels like D2.
 When Johnstin’s patent expired, other steel makers went to work creating their own versions of Vasco Wear.

 CPM-CruWear was patented in 1994 as Crucible’s first high-toughness powdered steel.
 It’s similar to 3V steel in terms of toughness, but puts a greater emphasis on wear resistance, resulting in a steel that falls between 3V and M4 in overall performance.
-We’re excited to offer it for the first time in our newly revamped Adamas line of hard-use knives, including the all-new 273 Mini Adamas, where it’s exceptional durability, ease of sharpening, and great edge retention outstrip the D2 blades of its predecessors.
+We’re excited to offer it in multiple hard-use tools, including the 273 Mini Adamas, where its exceptional durability, ease of sharpening, and great edge retention excel.

 Damasteel: If Damascus steel was invented today, this is how it would be done.
 Produced by Damasteel in Sweden, Damasteel® is a stainless powder metallurgy version of Damascus steel.
 The powder metallurgy process removes many of the challenges presented by forge-welded damascus, while also granting much more control over the consistency, physical properties, and even the pattern of the final product.